Cirugía minimamente invasiva

 SPINE

-Luigi Simonettia, Fabio de Santisa, Raffaele Agatia,
+Cosma F. Andreulab, Luigi Simonettia, Fabio de Santisa, Raffaele

-Renata Riccia and Marco Leonardia
+Agatia, Renata Riccia and Marco Leonardia

 a Department of Neuroradiology, Ospedale Bellaria, Bologna, Italy